KaiKiatLiew/kaikiatliew.github.io/_posts/2025-04-19-COE-Fluctuation.md

 ## Background

-This post is a continuation to the previous post titled **"High COE Prices - Are PHVs the Real Culprit?"** where gg animate function is used to portray the fluctuating COE prices across categories between Janurary 2002 to October 2024.
+This post is a continuation to the previous post titled **"High COE Prices - Are PHVs the Real Culprit?"** where the gg animate function is used to portray fluctuating COE prices across categories between Janurary 2002 and October 2024.

+The R codes were reproduced and documented below.
+Thank you for taking your time to read!
+There is a reaction button and comment box at the end of the article, do feel free to leave a comment too!
+Cheers!

 ## Analysis to the Fluctuating COE Prices